Trump attacks government agencies

 Multiple lawsuits have been filed, alleging that the firings were illegal, with courts ruling that the administration falsely cited "performance" issues and disregarded legal procedures.
 And judges have ordered Trump to halt or reverse the firing.

-Both the New York Times and CNN are keeping track of Trump’s attacks on the public servants who provide vital tools and resources to the American people.
+CNN is keeping track of Trump’s attacks on the public servants who provide vital tools and resources to the American people.

 Trump scramble to rehire some fired federal employees